-- Activity can be completed in class or online through a discussion board. - Learners can complete the activity individually, in pairs, or in small groups. - After learners note the modification, ask them if it was successful and if not, what changes or alternatives they would suggest. - Ask learners to describe how easily the modification could be replicated in an alternate setting (e.g., at home or in the community). - Some learners may need assistance identifying an appropriate setting. - Parental permission slips may need to be obtained if video or photos are to be taken of children.
+- Activity can be completed in class or online through a discussion board. - Learners can complete the activity individually, in pairs, or in small groups. - Some learners may need assistance identifying an appropriate setting. - Parental permission slips may need to be obtained if video or photos are to be taken of children.
 Consult your agency, college, or university policy.